Palestinian Agricultural Relief Committees (PARC)

 - HIC’s website includes a “Housing and Land Rights Violation Database” that documents “the world’s most-common housing and land rights violations.”
 According to the database, there are over a million “affected persons” in Israel/Palestine.

 - Member of the Coalition of Rural Development Associations.

-Amounts based on PARC’s project funding information, as listed in PARC’s 2015 annual report.
+Amounts based on PARC’s project funding information, as listed in PARC’s 2015 and 2016 annual report.